How Julie Andrews Made Herself At 'Home' In Hollywood

 "I do happen upon [my past work] once in a while," she says in an interview.
 "And I will stop and think: 'God, I wish I'd done that better.'"

 It might be hard to believe that someone as beloved and accomplished as Andrews winces at her past work.
 But it's in part because of how quickly her Hollywood career was born.
-In her new memoir Home Work: A Memoir of my Hollywood Years, Andrews chronicles that ascent to stardom, and the many highs and lows that followed it.
+In her new memoir, Home Work: A Memoir of my Hollywood Years, Andrews chronicles that ascent to stardom and the many highs and lows that followed it.

 Interview Highlights